-- 88. This policy defines that major development in the countryside within the Borough will only be permitted provided it respects the character of the countryside and is necessary to support a sustainable rural business including tourism or is a recreational use of land which retains its open character.
-Criteria are set for any proposals. - 89.
-This policy (formerly DM35 in the draft Site Allocations plan) has been moved into the Core Strategy review to ensure that all the generic development management policies can be found in one place.
+- 95. This policy defines that major development in the countryside within the Borough will only be permitted provided it respects the character of the countryside and is necessary to support a sustainable rural business including tourism or is a recreational use of land which retains its open character.
+Criteria are set for any proposals. - 96.
+This policy (formerly DM35 in the draft Site Allocations plan) has been moved into the Core Strategy review to ensure that all the generic development management policies can be found in one place. - 97.
+Amendments are proposed to DM34 through the Pre-Submission Main Modifications in relation to new dwellings in the countryside to ensure the criteria fully reflect the provisions of the NPPF, by also supporting a new dwelling which would secure the use of a heritage asset, re-use a disused building and enhance the immediate setting or which is of exceptional and innovative design.